-David Johnson: New York Man Allegedly Had Six Million Child Pornography Images And Videos On His Devices
+David Johnson: New York Man Allegedly Had 6 Million Child Pornography Images And Videos On His Devices

 “The practice, the crime of possessing child pornography, directly fuels the rape of children.”

-Johnson has been charged with 200 counts of possessing a sexual performance by a child; he faces ten to 20 years behind bars if convicted on all counts.
-Meanwhile, he remains jailed on $75,000 cash bond.
+Johnson has been charged with 200 counts of possessing a sexual performance by a child; he faces 10 to 20 years behind bars if convicted on all counts.
+Meanwhile, he remains jailed on a $75,000 cash bond.